rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    <a name="Checkout"></a>

-   ### git checkout
+   ### git checkout file

+   Mentioning a single [file] in the `git checkout` command overwrites whatever changes have been made to the file and replaces it with an old version of that file:

+   <pre><strong>git checkout -- <em>[file]</em>
+   </strong></pre>

+   * As with several other git commands, two dashes goes before specification of a single file.

+   * Git assumes you want to checkout HEAD, the last commit on the currently-checked-out branch.

+   * Whatever exists are permanently gone because they were not committed.
+    <br /><br />

-   Checking out an old <strong>commit</strong> makes the entire working directory match that commit.
+   Checking out an old <strong>commit</strong> from .git repo history makes the entire working directory match that commit.

-   Remember the "current" state of your project remains untouched in the master branch.
+   However, the "current" state of your project remains untouched in the master branch.

-   However, checking out a <strong>file</strong> does affect the current state.
-   That command serves as a way to revert back to an old version of an individual file.

-0. A git checkout command can be un-done?

    <a href="https://wilsonmar.github.io/git-flow#Checkout">Return</a>